Franck12-ab/Franck12-ab/README.md

-# Hello World!
-I'm Franck 👋
+# Hello, I'm Franck 👋

 📱 I build mobile apps for iOS, Android, and cross-platform using Swift, Kotlin, React Native, and Flutter
 🧠 Currently diving deeper into Applied Artificial Intelligence at George Brown College